YunoHost/doc/packaging_apps_trap.md

 }
 ```

 The `EXIT_PROPERLY` function must indicate to the user that the installation has failed and clean up any residue that will not be taken care of by the remove script.
-The latter will be automatically called after exit `1` with Yunohost 2.4
+The latter will be automatically called after exit `1` with YunoHost 2.4

 After this function, we can set up signal capture by trap.